HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 ### Adding the Code to Use KV
-from azure.identity import ManagedIdentityCredential from azure.keyvault.secrets import SecretClient
+From azure.identity import ManagedIdentityCredential

+From azure.keyvault.secrets import SecretClient

 Provide connection URL to Key Vault: key_vault_url = \<key vault URL from key vault overview page\>